giuliandenicola1/homekit-infused/docs/addons/unraid-docker.md

 ### Requirements (HACS)
 - For this to work you must have a working MQTT broker setup
 - For this to work you must download the Unraid-API container in the Unraid Community Applications store.
-You will then have to open the containers webUI and setup MQTT.
+You will then have to open the containers webUI and setup MQTT after installing the container.

 ### Configuration
 - To use this properly you will have to add a picture_entity to each of your containers, you must do this in `customize.yaml`.